 Lewisham Council have avoided so far answering questions put to them on the cost of the scheme, the expected benefits and a cost/benefit justification so we have submitted a Freedom of Information Act Request to obtain that and other information.

-There are improvements that can be made to local roads to encourage walking and cycling, but just closing roads to stop vehicles is just plain silly in the views of the ABD and we always oppose road closures.
+There are improvements that can be made to local roads to encourage walking and cycling, but just closing roads to stop vehicles is just plain silly in our view and we always oppose road closures.
 There is no evidence that stopping people from using vehicles results in “modal shift” with more walking and cycling.
 The figures in London have not changed significantly in recent years.

 If readers of this email live in boroughs who are developing similar schemes and want assistance to oppose them, please contact us.